 This release includes certain forward looking statements which reflect

 beliefs, expectations, objectives and goals which are believed to be

 reasonable at the time such statements are made.
-Such statements
+Actual results could

 differ materially from anticipated results and may be impacted upon

 such factors as commodity prices, political developments, legal